-For us, art is expressed where handcrafts are created with the heart, exteriorizing emotions that bring us together as a nation.
-This said, we can affirm that gastronomy is an art that reconciles us with culture through our senses and craves.
+For us, art is expressed where things are crafted with the heart, exteriorizing emotions that bring us together as a nation.
+That said, we can affirm that gastronomy is an art that reconciles us with culture through our senses and appetites.

 Diccionario enciclopédico de la gastronomía mexicana (Encyclopedic Dictionary of Mexican Gastronomy)

-Larousse edited this 700-page dictionary, and it is one of the most recognized books from the Mexican chef and food researcher, Ricardo Muñoz Zurita.
-Undoubtedly, the twenty years this research took him can be appreciated on each page.
+Larousse edited this 700-page dictionary, and it is one of the most recognized books by the Mexican chef and food researcher Ricardo Muñoz Zurita.
+Undoubtedly, the twenty years of research the book took him can be appreciated on every page.

 Cultura gastronómica en la Mesoamérica prehispánica (Cultural Gastronomy in the Prehispanic Mesoamerica)

-Alberto Peralta de Legarreta, teacher and researcher in cultural and gastronomic tourism wrote this book, considering Mesoamerican social practices and culinary traditions to explain the importance of gastronomic culture as an expression of a group’s identity.
+Alberto Peralta de Legarreta, teacher, and researcher in cultural and gastronomic tourism wrote this book, considering Mesoamerican social practices and culinary traditions to explain the importance of gastronomic culture as an expression of a group’s identity.

 Como agua para chocolate (Like Water for Chocolate)

-However, apart from the story, the way gastronomy is used as a link and as a metaphor for each character’s feelings is what makes it unique.
-Last but not least, home cures and authentic Mexican recipes are described through the story, making it a high valued Mexican cinema motion picture that everyone should get to know.
+However, apart from the story, the way gastronomy is used as a link and metaphor for each character’s feelings makes it unique.
+Last but not least, home cures and authentic Mexican recipes are described through the story, making it a highly valued Mexican cinema motion picture that everyone should get to know.

 A Tale of Two Kitchens

-With everyday images of the restaurants’ services, backstage examples from inside the kitchens, and testimonies from Gabriela and her team, “A Tale of Two Kitchens” shows the way compromise, empathy, and love for food can change lives.
+With everyday images of the restaurants’ services, backstage examples from inside the kitchens, and testimonies from Gabriela and her team, “A Tale of Two Kitchens” shows how compromise, empathy, and love for food can change lives.

 Article by: María José Ordóñez Platas